 - Airplanes, rideshares and taxis, trains, buses, subways

-To optimize your face covering’s ability to reduce COVID-19 transmission:
+To optimize a face covering’s ability to reduce COVID-19 transmission:

-- Before putting on or taking off your masks/face coverings, wash your hands with soap and water or use a 60% alcohol-based hand sanitizer.
+- Before putting on or taking off masks/face coverings, wash hands with soap and water or use a 60% alcohol-based hand sanitizer.

 - Wash cloth face masks after each use and replace non-cloth face masks (i.e. surgical masks) when visibly soiled.